-Bit # Access Description 31-16 RW LEN - Length Number of bytes associated with this BD that need to be transmitted.
-15 RW RD - Tx BD Ready 0 = The buffer associated with this buffer descriptor is not ready and you are free to manipulate with it.
-After the data from associated buffer is transmitted or after an error condition occurs, this bit is cleared to 0.
+Bit # Access Description 31- RW LEN - Length 16 Number of bytes associated with the BD to be transmitted.
+15 RW RD - Tx BD Ready 0 = The buffer associated with this buffer descriptor is not ready, and you are free to manipulate it.
+After the data from the associated buffer has been transmitted or after an error condition occurred, this bit is cleared to 0.
 1 = The data buffer is ready for transmission or is currently being transmitted.
-You are not allowed to manipulate with this descriptor once this bit is set.
+You are not allowed to manipulate this descriptor once this bit is set.
 14 RW IRQ - Interrupt Request Enable 0 = No interrupt is generated after the transmission.
-1 = When data associated with this buffer descriptor is send, TXB or TXE interrupt will be asserted (See 3.2 INT_SOURCE (Interrupt Source Register) on page 13 for more details).
+1 = When data associated with this buffer descriptor is sent, a TXB or TXE interrupt will be asserted (see 3.2 INT_SOURCE (Interrupt Source Register) for more details).
 13 RW WR - Wrap 0 = This buffer descriptor is not the last descriptor in the buffer descriptor table.
 1 = This buffer descriptor is the last descriptor in the buffer descriptor table.
-After this buffer descriptor is used, the first buffer descriptor in the table will be used again.
+After this buffer descriptor was used, the first buffer descriptor in the table will be used again.
 12 RW PAD - Pad Enable 0 = No pads will be add at the end of short packets.
-1 = Pads will be add to the end of short packets.
-11 RW CRC - CRC Enable 0 = CRC won't be added at the end of the packet 1 = CRC will be add at the end of the packet.
-10:9 Reserved 8 RW UR - Underrun Underrun occurred while sending this buffer 7:4 RW RTRY - Retry Count Number of retries before the frame was successfully sent.
-3 RW RL - Retransmission Limit Set when the transmitter fails (Retry Limit + 1) attempts to successfully transmit a message because of repeated collisions on the medium.
-Retry limit is set in the COLLCONF register on page 16.
+1 = Pads will be added to the end of short packets.
+11 RW CRC - CRC Enable 0 = CRC won't be added at the end of the packet.
+1 = CRC will be added at the end of the packet.
+10:9 Reserved 8 RW UR - Underrun Underrun occurred while sending this buffer.
+7:4 RW RTRY - Retry Count This bit indicates the number of retries before the frame was successfully sent.
+3 RW RL - Retransmission Limit This bit is set when the transmitter fails.
+(Retry Limit + 1) attempts to successfully transmit a message due to repeated collisions on the medium.
+The Retry Limit is set in the COLLCONF register on page 15.
 2 RW LC - Late Collision Late collision occurred while sending this buffer.
+The transmission is stopped and this bit is written.
+Late collision is defined in the COLLCONF register on page 15.

+Bit # Access Description

-Transmission is stopped and this bit is written.
-Late collision is defined in the DYY COLLCONF register on page 16.
-1 RW DF - Defer Indication The frame was deferred before being sent successfully, that is, the transmitter had to wait for carrier sense before sending because the line was busy.
-This is not a collision indication collisions are indicated in 0 DW RTRY.
-0 RW CS - Carrier Sense Lost Carrier sense lost.
-Set when carrier sense is lost during frame transmission.
-The Ethernet controller writes CS after it finishes sending the buffer. the burier.
+1 RW DF - Defer Indication

+The frame was deferred before being sent successfully, i.e. the transmitter had to wait for Carrier Sense before sending because the line was busy.
+This is not a collision indication.
+Collisions are indicated in RTRY.

+0 RW CS - Carrier Sense Lost

+This bit is set when Carrier Sense is lost during a frame transmission.
+The Ethernet controller writes CS after it finishes sending the buffer.